lgmackey/cms-opendata/README.md

 ssh username@uahpc.ua.edu
 ```
 Then type in your myBama password.
-Once you've logged in on your local machine, go back to VirtualBox and navigate to the directory with the file you want to move.
+Once you've logged in to the HPC, go back to VirtualBox and navigate to the directory with the file you want to move.
 Type the following
 ```
 scp filename username@uahpc.ua.edu:
 ```